 Membership in Emmanuel means that you have committed yourself to this family of believers, and that you have agreed to participate fully in the life, ministry, and government of our church.
 Emmanuel Presbyterian Church belongs to a wider family, that of the Presbyterian Church in America, and members of Emmanuel are members of this body as well.
 The process of becoming a member of Emmanuel Presbyterian Church looks like this:

 This is ordinarily the first step, although it in no way obligates you to membership.
-The seminar is an all-day long class, offered frequently on Saturdays throughout the year.
+The seminar is offered frequently after service on Sundays throughout the year.

 2. Complete membership paperwork.

 This includes the Membership Profile, Personal Testimony, Membership Questionnaire, and Membership Covenant that are in the back of this manual.
 Completed paperwork must be received before the week preceding the interview.

 3. Sign up for a New Member Interview.